-As we groups and rings, we have the standard four isomorphism theorems for modules, the first of which gets by far the most use:
+As with groups and rings, for modules we have the standard four isomorphism theorems, the first of which gets by far the most use:

 The First Isomorphism Theorem for Modules